 4. Improved efficiency:

-Every time a customer support executive has to attend to a call, they don’t have to manually search for customer data on the CRM system.
+Whenever a customer support executive has to attend to a call, he doesn’t have to manually search for customer data on the CRM system.
 With an integrated system, all relevant customer details will pop up automatically.
 This pop-up screen also pulls data from the CRM to give specific information regarding recent purchases, service requests, a record of previous interactions, etc. This gives the contact center executives seamless access to updated customer data, including a record of earlier interactions, enabling them to have a more personalized interaction with each customer.
 It also helps cut down on call duration, improve response, and enhance customer satisfaction.

 5. Enhanced analytics: